the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 }
 ~~~~~~~~

 A class has a constructor to make it instantiable.
 The constructor can take arguments to assign it to the class instance.
 Additionally a class can define functions.
 Because the function is associated with a class, it is called a method.
-Sometimes it is referenced as class method.
+Sometimes it is referenced as a class method.

 The Developer class is only the class declaration.
 You can create multiple instances of the class by invoking it.
 It is similar to the ES6 class component, that has a declaration, but you have to use it somewhere else to instantiate it.